 Why your resume is crucial

-Resumes are the first (and sometimes only) thing recruiters and hiring managers look at to determine the next steps of an interview process.
+Resumes are the first—and sometimes only thing—recruiters and hiring managers look at to determine the next steps of an interview process.
 A good user research resume has more than the keywords and methodologies you have used in the past (although keywords are also relevant).
-It is more than just a list of tasks or responsibilities you held during your time at an organization.
+It's more than just a list of tasks or responsibilities you held during your time at an organization.

 Your research resume needs to show your skillsets while telling the story of the impact you've had at organizations.
-It is essential to highlight your capacity in the entire user research lifecycle (ex: planning, conducting, sharing).
-Also, including skills outside, but related to, user research (ex: facilitation, leadership, collaboration) can help boost your chances of that first screening call.
+It's essential to highlight your capacity in the entire user research lifecycle, from planning to conducting and sharing.
+This should also include skills outside of but related to user research.
+For example, demonstrating facilitation, leadership, and collaboration can help boost your chances of that first screening call.
 Showing all of this in a resume is not easy, but it is possible.

 What recruiters look for in a research resume